Youngzt998/CompCertDev/oopsla-artifact-doc.md

    ./configure rv64-linux
    ```

-   *Note: while this is the same configuration command as the original CompCert, other machine architecture is not supported in this artifact*
+   *Note 1: while this is the same configuration command as the original CompCert, other machine architecture is not supported in this artifact*

+   *Note 2: you may run this configure on a different architecture like x86 and can still check the proof part and build an executable file, but the generated compiler cannot run as normal or be used for experiments*

 3. Build the system by issuing the command